connor-j-jordan/shibaGAN/README.md

 ### License

-This project is licensed by the MIT License - see LICENSE.md for details.
+This project is licensed by the MIT License - see LICENSE for details.